-- A21 Encourage housing co-location with existing commercial premises creating a finer grain street network, encouraging links and connection. - A22 Continue to work with Melbourne University to promote and expand its educational activities in the town and explore employment, and business opportunities and synergies in the region. - A23 Prepare and implement the following planning actions: - Investige the commercial viability of developing the existing Industrial 1 Zone adjacent to Ring Road and if unviable consider rezoning land on the west side of the Cemetery to the Industrial 1 Zone. - Rezone the Creswick Woollen Mills to Industrial 3 Zone to reflect its current land use and minimise impacts on surrounding residential land uses. - Undertake environmental assessment of the Creswick Transfer Station and investigate how best to mitigate potential risks to sensitive uses.
+- A21 Encourage housing co-location with existing commercial premises creating a finer grain street network, encouraging links and connection. - A22 Continue to work with University of Melbourne to promote and expand its educational activities in the town and explore employment, and business opportunities and synergies in the region. - A23 Prepare and implement the following planning actions: - Rezone land on the west side of the Cemetery to the Industrial 3 Zone to facilitate a new industrial precinct. - Rezone the Creswick Transfer Station to Public Use Zone 6 (Municipal Uses) and the land south at 1 Anne Street to Industrial 3 Zone. - Rezone the Creswick Woollen Mills to Industrial 3 Zone to reflect its current land use and minimise impacts on surrounding residential land uses. - Undertake environmental assessment of the Creswick Transfer Station and investigate how best to mitigate potential risks to sensitive uses.